Chiara-Fvw/reciper/README.md

 **About queries**:
 I opted for using LIMIT/OFFSET for pagination because I expect the recipe database not to have an excessively large number of recipes.
 This approach should be fast enough for its intended purpose.

+When rendering the home page, where the user's categories are displayed, I also wanted to show the number of recipes for every category.
+To achieve this, I chose to use an outer join to obtain the count of recipes for each category.

 When rendering the category view, which includes all the recipes for that category, I need to retrieve the category title, the total count of results and the paginated recipes.
 I could have used a single query that joins tables and counts the total results, like the following:

 `SELECT recipes.*, COUNT(*) OVER () AS total_count, category